 About 400 years before Christ, God made a promise to all of humanity through the prophet Joel, a promise that was in response to the great longing in Moses' heart:

 "If only all Yahweh's people were prophets,

 and Yahweh had given them his spirit!"
 (Num.11:29)

-The day came and God took some of the spirit that was on Moses and put it on the 70 elders, so that they too began too prophesy.
+The day came and God took some of the spirit that was on Moses and put it on the 70 elders so that they too began to prophesy.
 Sadly though, they only prophesied once!
 But they did receive gifts of wisdom in order to help Moses govern the people.
-Now, two men had stayed back in the camp but the Holy Spirit fell on them too, prompting Joshua to want these men stopped.
+Now, two men had stayed back in the camp but the Holy Spirit also fell on them, prompting Joshua to want these men stopped.
 But this is when Moses made his famous reply.
 Moses wasn't jealous at all; he wished that all would have the Spirit as he did!

 About 850 years later, God raised up the prophet Joel, and had him declare prophetically that Moses' prayer would indeed one day come to pass:

 "I shall pour out my Spirit on all humanity.